-This section provides a view of Student Assessment Results and other aspects of this school's performance, specifically how well students are meeting grade-level standards on the English Language Arts assessment.
-This measure is based on student performance on the Smarter Balanced Summative Assessment, which is taken annually by students in grades 3-8 and grade 11.
+This section provides a view of how well students are meeting grade-level standards on the English Language Arts assessment.
+This measure is based on student performance on either the Smarter Balanced Summative Assessment or the California Alternate Assessment, which is taken annually by students in grades 3-8 and grade 11.

-2019 Fall Dashboard English Language Arts Performance for All Students/Student Group
+2022 Fall Dashboard English Language Arts Performance for All Students/Student Group